truveris/truveris.github.io/README.md

 # Truveris Engineering Blog

 This is the source repository for our engineering site.
-You should never directly edit files within the `output/` folder, it is used as a subtree repository for the `gh-pages` branch and is generated from `make output`.
+You should never directly edit files within the `output/` folder nor should you change anything on the `master` branch.
+They are used as a subtree repository for GitHub to use as our user page, the folder is generated from `make output`.

 ## Directory structure